uias/Tabman/README.md

 **More: [**TMBarIndicator Docs**]()**

 ## 🎨 Advanced Customization
-Tabman provides the complete freedom to mix-and-match the built-in components; also define your own.
+Tabman provides the complete freedom to mix-and-match the built-in components; and also define your own.

 `TMBarView` leverages generics to define and serve the three distinct functional areas of the bar.
 This means...